The Office of Diversity, Equity, Inclusion, and Opportunity

-The Federal Reserve Bank of Cleveland continues to make strides in diversity and inclusion with the support of the Office of Diversity and Inclusion (ODI).
-ODI fosters an inclusive environment both inside and outside of the Bank through fulfilling its Office of Minority and Women Inclusion (OMWI) responsibilities, supporting Bankwide inclusion, and measuring and assessing our diversity and inclusion progress and how our current efforts align with our strategies.
-The Bank and ODI are dedicated to sustaining an environment in which diversity is valued and differences are strengths.
-Our plans and actions are designed to leverage the opportunities that diversity presents.
-We are working to create a richly collaborative environment that values diversity and inclusion and fosters employee engagement to establish the Bank as a premier organization in our communities.
+The Federal Reserve Bank of Cleveland continues to make strides in diversity, equity, and inclusion with the support of the Office of Diversity, Equity, Inclusion, and Opportunity (ODEIO).
+ODEIO fosters an inclusive environment both inside and outside of the Bank through supporting Bankwide inclusion, measuring and assessing our diversity and inclusion progress and how our expanded efforts align with our strategies, and fulfilling its Office of Minority and Women Inclusion (OMWI) responsibilities.
+The Bank and ODEIO are dedicated to sustaining an environment in which diversity and equity are foundational, inclusion is valued, and differences are strengths.
+Our plans and actions are designed to make use of the opportunities that diversity presents.
+We are working to create an ever richer and more collaborative environment that values diversity and inclusion and fosters employee engagement to establish the Bank as a premier organization in our communities.

 At the Federal Reserve Bank of Cleveland, we are dedicated to sustaining an environment in which diversity is valued and viewed as a strength, and our plans and actions are designed to leverage the opportunities that diversity presents.
 A focus on diversity and inclusion means that we, as an organization and as employees, appreciate and respect those individual, personal, and organizational attributes that we have in common along with those that make us unique.
 The Bank is committed to diversity and inclusion, and, in fact, inclusion is one of our core values.